shijiew97/GBnpmle/README.md

 Bootstrapping is one of the nature way to introduce smoothness such as Weighted likelihood Bootstrap.
 GB-NPMLE is a generative framework for fast approximating true NPMLE bootstrap distribution with siginificant computational reduction while remain as smooth as true bootstrap esimator.

 ## Installation
-To run the Net-NPMLE smoothly, there are several pre-requisites needed to be installed before the R package.
-The main of GB-NPMLE is worte in `Python`, especially __Pytorch__ library and we strongly recommend using `CUDA` (GPU-Based tool) to train Net-NPMLE which can be accelerated a lot than using `CPU`.
+To run the GB-NPMLE smoothly, there are several pre-requisites needed to be installed before the R package.
+The main of GB-NPMLE is worte in `Python`, especially __Pytorch__ library and we strongly recommend using `CUDA` (GPU-Based tool) to train GB-NPMLE which can be accelerated a lot than using `CPU`.
 - __Python__ 3.7 or above
 - __[Pytroch](https://pytorch.org/)__ 1.11.0 or above
 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above